RakuJa/BYBE/README.md

 - Browse and filter a list of all creatures.
 - Balance encounters based on your party size and level.
 - Generate random encounters based on your requirements.
+- Support for both remaster and legacy content.
 - More to come...

 ## Requirements